 Tag: eye diseases

-Vegetables have always had a reputation for being healthy, and research continues to support that a vegetable-rich diet is a winning approach to optimal health and disease protection.
-The edible roots, leaves, stems, buds, flowers, and flesh from plants fall under the broad category of vegetables.
-According to botanical classifications,
+Vegetables have always had a reputation for boosting our health.
+Research continues to support the long-held standard that a vegetable-rich diet is a key part of any complete nutrition plan—and a winning approach to optimal health and disease protection.